KoBeWi/Godot-Spritesheet-Generator/README.md

 A spritesheet generator that takes a list of images and joins them into a single sheet.
 It also allows to configure number of columns, margin between frames and has a cropping capability which keeps relative offset between frames.

-This is not a stand-alone app, it's a single-scene plugin that you can add to your Godot project.
+It's a single-scene plugin that you can add to your Godot project.
+A stand-alone version can be found in Releases tab on this repository.

 ## Example usage